mikejonas/transit/supabase/functions/readme.md

 ### Request Body Parameters

-- `user_id` (string, required): A unique identifier for the user.
-Must be a valid UUID.
 - `name` (string, required): The name of the user.
 - `birth_date` (string, required): The birth date of the user in the format `YYYY-MM-DD`.